 What is Science Europe doing to achieve these aims?

-Science Europe is working with its Member Organisations and external stakeholders to carry out a detailed study of research assessment practices currently used by public research funders and organisations.
+Science Europe worked with its Member Organisations and external stakeholders to carry out a detailed and comprehensive study of research assessment practices currently used by research funding and performing organisations.
+This provided an opportunity for members to collectively identify best practices and promote mutual learning.

 |Austria||Austrian Science Fund||FWF||Falk Reckling|